Breast Implant Removal

 Breast implant rupture is, thankfully, rare.
 Breast implants are medical-grade devices that are designed for a durable outer shell made of high-quality silicone casing.
 However, implant rupture can sometimes happen.

 While breast implants can withstand a lot of impacts, an accident or injury may break the implant shell.
 Saline implant leaking tends to occur quickly.
 For implants filled with saline water, the water will leak out rapidly.
 Saline implant rupture results in a visible difference in size.
 This can happen over the course of 1-3 days after the shell breaks.
 The saline water is sterile, so the body will safely absorb and expel it.
 However, most women choose to remove saline implants that have burst since the breasts will be two different sizes.
-Most women choose implant removal and replacement in this case.
+Most women choose breast implant removal and replacement in this case.

 Silicone implants, on the other hand, are filled with medical-grade silicone gel.
 The gel is cohesive and is much thicker than saline water.
 Therefore, silicone implant leaks are often called a ‘silent rupture’ as the silicone leaks very slowly.
 Most patients are unaware that the silicone implant shell has a leak because the breasts usually change very little in size.

 That is one reason why the FDA recommends that women get regular breast screenings every two years to detect a silent breast implant rupture.
-Silicone implant removal can be performed with or without replacement, based on the patient’s preferences.
+Silicone breast implant removal can be performed with or without replacement, based on the patient’s preferences.

 This is a condition that occurs when the capsule that forms around the implant hardens.
 As it hardens, the capsule may constrict the breast implant.
 This can distort the breast implant shape.
 Often, late-stage capsular contracture may cause the breast implant to become tight and shaped like a round ball.
 It may also cause breast implant pain.